 - Class: Ideal free distribution: (i) Differential equation model, evolutionary game-theoretic, stability, and optimization perspectives: Quijano N., Passino K.M., "The Ideal Free Distribution: Theory and Engineering Application," IEEE Trans. on Systems, Man, and Cybernetics, Vol. 37, No. 1, pp. 154-165, Feb.
 2007. (ii) Nonlinear stochastic discrete time models, topology/low-information case, emergence, stability perspective: Finke J. and Passino K.M., "Local Agent Requirements for Stable Emergent Group Distributions," IEEE Trans.
 Automatic Control, Vol. 56, No. 6, pp. 1426-1431, June 2011.

-- Homework 5 (Due Thurs April 17): Simulation of achievement of an ideal free distribution: Consider the case of N=3 habitats.
+- Homework 7: Simulation of achievement of an ideal free distribution: Consider the case of N=3 habitats.
 Simulate either (your choice) the ODE approach (Quijano) or distributed computing approach (Finke) and demonstrate achievement of the IFD, and how perturbations off the IFD result in returning to the IFD (stability).
-Read and critique one of the following two papers: (i) Finke J., Quijano N., Passino K.M., "Emergence of Scale Free Networks from Ideal Free Distributions," Europhysics Letters, Vol. 82, 28004 (6 pages), April 2008. (ii) Quijano, Nicanor, Passsino, Kevin M., "Honey Bee Social Foraging Algorithms for Resource Allocation: Theory and Application," Engineering Applications of Artificial Intelligence, Vol. 23, pp. 845-861, 2010.
+Also, read and critique one of the following two papers: (i) Finke J., Quijano N., Passino K.M., "Emergence of Scale Free Networks from Ideal Free Distributions," Europhysics Letters, Vol. 82, 28004 (6 pages), April 2008. (ii) Quijano, Nicanor, Passsino, Kevin M., "Honey Bee Social Foraging Algorithms for Resource Allocation: Theory and Application," Engineering Applications of Artificial Intelligence, Vol. 23, pp. 845-861, 2010.

-- Optional class subjects (depending on time) and/or assigned final projects depending on student interest to be studied independently: Biological optimization (e.g., bacteria), more on distributed synchronization, game theory introduction, evolutionary game theory/evolutionary dynamics/replicator dynamics (ODE model), cooperative task processing, cooperative scheduling, distributed assignment, auctions, competitive and intelligent foraging, regulation (for honeybees, temperature and pollen stores).
+Optional Subjects (depending on time/chosen focus): Biological optimization (e.g., bacteria), distributed synchronization, game theory introduction, evolutionary game theory/evolutionary dynamics/replicator dynamics (ODE model), cooperative task processing, cooperative scheduling, distributed assignment/concensus, auctions, competitive and intelligent foraging.

 - Graduate standing is required by the numbering of the course per OSU policy